dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 <p align="center">***</p>

-My first thought, after I stood up and locked my bedroom door, was that I needed to tell people.
+My first thought, after I locked my bedroom door, was that I needed to tell people.
 About the extensive tunnel system lurking under their homes.
 And the team of workers who must have left through the tunnels when I arrived at City Hall, dropping their map, spilling light from the open hatch under the copy room door.

 My second thought, as I tucked the map into <i>The Sequences</i>, was that everyone already knew.
 There was an exit sign leading to the copy room for Christ’s sake.
 They knew exactly how to use it.
 They just thought I’d never notice.
 I almost didn’t.
 And if I did notice, they’d make up an excuse.